 In May 2016, the two inspectorates, Ofsted and the Care Quality commission (CQC) started a new type of joint inspection.
 The framework reviews how well a Local Area* meets its responsibilities to children and young people (from birth to age 25) who have Special Educational Needs and/or Disabilities (SEND).

 *The Local Area includes the local education authority, clinical commissioning groups (CCGs), public health, NHS England for specialist services, Early Year's settings, schools and further education providers.

 Ofsted is the Office for Standards in Education, Children's Services and Skills.
 It reports directly to Parliament and is both independent and impartial.
 Ofsted inspects and regulates Local Areas to evaluate their effectiveness and promote improvement.
 The Care Quality Commission (CQC) is the independent regulator of health and adult social care in England.

 Before the Inspection

 All Local Areas are inspected at least once during a five-year period (2016-2021).
-Essex has not yet been notified of the SEND inspection, but will receive notice of the review on a Monday morning and the review will commence on the following Monday, giving five days’ notice.
+Local Authorities will receive notice of the review on a Monday morning and the review will commence on the following Monday, giving five days’ notice.
 Inspections can take place at any point during usual school term time.

 The inspection will look to answer three questions: